radiantearth/stac-spec/extensions/datacube/README.md

 | unit             | string           | The unit of measurement for the data, preferably the symbols from [SI](https://physics.nist.gov/cuu/Units/units.html) or [UDUNITS](https://ncics.org/portfolio/other-resources/udunits2/). |
 | reference_system | string\|number\|object | The spatial reference system for the data, specified as [EPSG code](http://www.epsg-registry.org/), [WKT2 (ISO 19162) string](http://docs.opengeospatial.org/is/18-010r7/18-010r7.html), [PROJJSON](https://proj.org/projjson.html) or [PROJ definition](https://proj.org/usage/quickstart.html).
 Defaults to EPSG code 4326. |

 An Vertical Spatial Dimension Object MUST specify an `extent` or a set of `values`.
+It MAY specify both.

 ### Temporal Dimension Object